st-chu/books_rest_api/README.md

          }

     updateable attributes:
             - author (str) - author of the book
-	    - itile (str) - title of the book
+	    - title (str) - title of the book
 	    - publisher (str) - publisher name
 	    - description (str) - book description
 	    - rating (int) - evaluation of the book on a scale from 1 to 10